AztecProtocol/aztec-connect-bridges/README.md

 #### How does this work?

-Users who have shielded funds on Aztec can construct a zero-knowledge proof instructing the Aztec rollup contract to make an external L1 contract call.
+Users who have shielded fuassetsnds on Aztec can construct a zero-knowledge proof instructing the Aztec rollup contract to make an external L1 contract call.

-Aztec connect works by batching L2 transaction intents on the Aztec Network together in a rollup.
-A user and batch executing them against L1 DeFi contracts.
+Rollup providers batch multiple L2 transaction intents on the Aztec Network together in a rollup.
+The rollup contract then makes aggregate transaction against L1 DeFi contracts and returns the funds pro-rata to the users on L2.

-Your task is to use the bridge interface and the Aztec SDK to create a privacy preserving Uniswap V3 dapp.

 #### How much does this cost?

 Aztec connect transactions can be batched together into one rollup.
-Each user in the batch has to split the gas cost of the L1 Bridge contract, and the verification of the rollup proof.
+Each user in the batch pays a base fee to cover the verification of the rollup proof and their share of the L1 DeFi transaction gas cost.

 The largest batch size is 256 transactions.
 The cost to verify a rollup is fixed at ~400,000 gas, with a variable amount of gas for each transaction in the batch of ~3,500 gas.